raydac/battleships-resurrection/battleships-resurrection/battleships-client-a008/README.md

 The folder contains original sources of 2001, I made only minor reformatting and removed some extra `;` to make them compilable.
 But they presented as I have them among my archives.

-## Target

-The folder should not be in the repository, but I decided to add it into CVS with prebuilt version of the midlet.
-Because in future it may not be possible to make build version for incompatibility of tools.

 ## Tools

 The folder contains tools required to build a midlet.